Stoic Decision-Making Under Pressure: 5 Ancient Habits for Entrepreneurs

 "You have power over your mind — not outside events.
 Realize this, and you will find strength." — Marcus Aurelius

-Here's how to integrate all 5 techniques into your daily routine:
+Here's how to integrate all 5 techniques into your daily routine as a founder.

 🌅 Morning (5 minutes):